Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 Bodybuilding or BJJ for Aesthetics

-BJJ can give you an excellent aesthetic appearance too.
+BJJ can give you an excellent aesthetic appearance, too.
 Still, bodybuilding is mainly the discipline that concerns itself with aesthetics as the end goal.

-Suppose you want to pursue BJJ while still having a physique slightly similar to what you’d achieve with bodybuilding.
+Suppose you want to pursue BJJ while still having a physique similar to what you’d achieve with bodybuilding.

 Should I Lift Weights and Do BJJ?